eclipsesrl/udesly-docs/docs/shopify-account.md

 > account=user-total-spent

 ## Orders
-Insert a Text item and add the attribute:
+Insert a Collection List Wrapper item and add the attribute:

 > account=orders

+To enable pagination just add the pagination to the collection and you can control the number of orders from *shopify -> customize theme*.

 Inside each single collection item you can add the following attributes on Text elements: